MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### ShowOfficeShortcutInFavoritesBar
-  #### Show Microsoft Office shortcut in favorites bar
+  #### Show Microsoft Office shortcut in favorites bar (deprecated)
+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
+  This policy didn't work as expected due to changes in operational requirements.
+Therefore it's deprecated and should not be used.

 Specifies whether to include a shortcut to Office.com in the favorites bar.
 For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.

-If this policy is enabled or not configure, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
+  If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.

-If the policy is disabled, the shortcut won't be shown.
+  If you disable this policy, the shortcut isn't shown.

   #### Supported features:
   - Can be mandatory: Yes